ImanBrjn/python_Salifort_Motors/README.md

-3,008 rows contain duplicates.
+The output shows that there are 3,008 rows containing duplicates.
 That is 20% of the data.

 ```python